 Sustainability at USC

 The push for a green USC has never been stronger.
-With the support of our new President Carol L. Folt, we are making meaningful strides to expand sustainable operations on our campuses, starting with President Folt’s zero waste inauguration in September 2019.
+With the support of President Carol L. Folt, we are making meaningful strides to expand sustainable operations on our campuses, starting with President Folt’s zero waste inauguration in September 2019.

 Want to learn more about President Folt’s mission to make USC more sustainable?
-Read about her speech to business and civic leaders at VerdeXchange in January, in which she outlined her plans to aggressively advance sustainability at USC.
+Read about her speech to business and civic leaders at VerdeXchange in January, in which she outlined plans to aggressively advance sustainability at USC.

-To examine all facets of how to be a sustainable university, President Folt has also convened a Presidential Working Group on Sustainable Education, Research, and Operations which will focus on every aspect of sustainability at USC.
+To examine all facets of how to be a sustainable university, President Folt has convened a Presidential Working Group on Sustainable Education, Research, and Operations which focuses on all aspects of sustainability at USC.

 The Sustainability 2020 Plan

 USC is committed to developing the teams, tools, systems, and processes to promote campus sustainability on all fronts.
 The Sustainability 2020 Plan is our roadmap for progress.
 It identifies comprehensive goals across seven core areas, and lays out specific strategies for attaining them.

-Detailed data and information about all facets of the 2020 Plan, including regular updates and progress reports, is provided on this website.
+Detailed data and information about all facets of the 2020 Plan, including regular updates and progress reports, are provided on this website.
 Check out USC’s 2019 Sustainability Annual Report, which summarizes recent progress we have made toward achieving our 2020 Plan goals.

 Looking Ahead to 2028